Today is the second Sunday after the Epiphany… the Epiphany, itself, being the twelfth and final day of the Christmas Season.

-In today’s epistle, the Apostle Paul exhorts us to take notice of the variety of gifts, services and activities with which we have each been blessed… in one way or another, and to one degree or another… and of the Spirit that animates them in our lives for the good of all.
+In today’s epistle, the Apostle Paul exhorts us to take notice of the variety of gifts, services and activities with which we have each been blessed… in one way or another, and to one degree or another… and of the Spirit that animates them in our lives for the good of all (1 Corinthians 12:1-11).
 That’s Kingdom talk, my friends!
 Come one, come all!
 You have a part to play!
 What gifts has God given you?
 How are you being moved to exercise them?
-What’s stopping you?
+And what’s stopping you?
 Does a task seem too difficult… or too inconsequential?
 Is it fear of failure… or of ridicule?
 Do you think you lack the skill?
 Do you think you can’t afford it?
 Do you doubt yourself?
 Do you doubt God?

 Throughout the Christmas season, we celebrated the light of Christ that has come into the world: God with us.
 Immanuel.
 The Season after the Epiphany is an appropriate time for us to take note of the signs pointing to the manifestation of God in Christ, and to reflect on how God might also become manifest in us.
 God with us… God in us.
 What might that look like?
 And what will it cost us?
 God speaks to each of us in different ways, but we are all called to be bringers of the Kingdom.
 All of us!
 And the impulse to hesitate in answering that call is probably not from God.
 We have an Enemy, you know, who is ever seeking to thwart God’s plans… and to do us harm.
 When God came down to share in our earthly sojourn, he became fully human so that he could take on all of our fears and bodily frailties, the fruits of our fallen-ness, in order that he would know them… and so that he could heal them.
 It is through giving into God that we are healed.
 Let yourself be healed.